alxn0/zet/docs/76/README.md

-# PE tactic: Provide the steps for task completion
+# Prompt engineering: Provide the steps for task completion

 Explain the step that the LLM will use to provide the solution